nikitajadhav12022008-maker/Quiz-app/README.md

 A simple command-line Quiz Application built using Python.
 This mini project asks multiple-choice/general questions and displays the final score at the end.

 ---

 ## 🚀 Features:

-Displays quiz questions one by one
+-Displays quiz questions one by one
-Accepts user answers
+-Accepts user answers
-Calculates and shows final score
+-Calculates and shows final score
-Simple and interactive CLI interface
+-Simple and interactive CLI interface

 ---

 ## 🛠 Technologies Used:

 -Python 3

 ---

 ## 🧠 Concepts Used: